sakura657/ReasoningGrid/dev/README.md

-# Language Model Evaluation Automation Suite
+# Reasoning Model Evaluation Automation Suite

-This document describes an automated suite for running language model evaluations using `lighteval`, analyzing the results, and generating comprehensive reports.
+This document describes an automated suite for running reasoning model evaluations using `lighteval`, analyzing the results, and generating comprehensive reports.

 ## File Descriptions